khalilliu/react-native-dribbble-app-exercise/README.md

-this is a dribbble clone app useing React Native!!!
++++this is a dribbble clone app using React Native!!!